Time-optimal Convexified Reeds-Shepp Paths on a Sphere: Optimal Paths for

 \subsection{Optimal Paths Without $T$ Segments}

 To characterize the optimal paths without $T$ segments, we first utilize Lemmas \ref{lem G/inflection C angle}-\ref{GC|C|C non optimal} to derive the key result Lemma \ref{lem G inflection}.

-\begin{lem} For $g=1$ and $U_{max}\geq1$ (or $r\leq\frac{1}{\sqrt{2}}$), an optimal path without $T$ segments is a concatenation of $|C_\beta GC_\beta|$ and $|C_\beta C_\beta|$ sub-paths, where the start/terminal sub-paths can be truncated. \end{lem} \begin{proof} As discussed in Remark \ref{rem3}, a path may switch its evolution direction (i.e., clockwise/counter-clockwise) at points $(0,\pm 1)$ and $(\pm \frac{1}{U_{max}},0)$.
+\begin{lem} For $g=1$ and $U_{max}\geq1$ (or $r\leq\frac{1}{\sqrt{2}}$), an optimal path without $T$ segments is a concatenation of $|C_\beta GC_\beta|$ and $|C_\beta C_\beta|$ sub-paths, where the start/terminal sub-paths can be truncated. \end{lem} \begin{proof} The proof first shows that an optimal path cannot contain a middle $C$ segment that reverses its evolution direction (clockwise/counter-clockwise) in the phase portrait.
+This is because such a reversal forces a double traversal of the same quadrant and yields a $C$ segment with arc angle larger than $\pi$ by Lemma \ref{lem G/inflection C angle}, which is non-optimal by Lemma \ref{GC|C|C non optimal}.
+Having ruled out direction reversals, we can enumerate all possible middle sub-path types and conclude that they are of the form $|C_\beta GC_\beta|$ or $|C_\beta C_\beta|$.

+We now formalize the above argument.
+As discussed in Remark \ref{rem3}, a path may switch its evolution direction (i.e., clockwise/counter-clockwise) at points $(0,\pm 1)$ and $(\pm \frac{1}{U_{max}},0)$.
 We first show that for $g=1$ and $U_{max}\geq1$, any path containing a middle $C$ segment with a switched evolution direction (that is, with the sign of $\mathcal{B}$ changed and the portrait switches direction) is not optimal.

-Consider a middle $L^-$ segment with switched evolution direction, as shown in Fig. \ref{fig:g=1 twice traversed}.
-The $L^-$ segment can be either: (1) entered at $(0,1)$ from a $G^-$ or $R^-$ segment, and switches direction at $(-\frac{1}{U_{max}},0)$; (2) entered at $(-\frac{1}{U_{max}},0)$ from a cusp, and switches direction at $(0,1)$.
+Consider a middle $L^-$ segment with a switched evolution direction, as shown in Fig.~\ref{fig:g=1 twice traversed}.
+The $L^-$ segment can occur in one of the following two cases: (1) it is entered at $(0,1)$ from a $G^-$ or $R^-$ segment, traverses the second quadrant counterclockwise, switches evolution direction at $(-\tfrac{1}{U_{\max}},0)$, and then traverses the second quadrant again clockwise before exiting at $(0,1)$ into a $G^-$ or $R^-$ segment; or (2) it is entered at $(-\tfrac{1}{U_{\max}},0)$ from a $L^+$ segment, traverses the second quadrant clockwise, switches evolution direction at $(0,1)$, and then traverses the second quadrant again counterclockwise before exiting at $(-\tfrac{1}{U_{\max}},0)$ into a $L^+$ segment.
 Notice that in either case, the path remains within the second quadrant in the portrait and represents a $L^-$ segment since the signs of $\mathcal{A}$ and $\mathcal{C}$ do not change.
 It is clear that the $L^-$ segment is completely traversed twice from opposite directions, therefore its angle is $2\arctan(\frac{1}{\sqrt{U_{max}^4-1}})+\pi$ according to Lemma \ref{lem G/inflection C angle}.
 Such a $L^-$ segment is visualized in Fig. \ref{fig:L- twice traversed} for $U_{max}=1.1$ (or $r=\sqrt{2.21}$).
 However, it is not optimal by Lemma \ref{GC|C|C non optimal}.
 The same conclusion holds for middle $L^+$ and $R$ segments.

 Now consider a middle sub-path that is entered clockwise at the point $(-\frac{1}{U_{max}},0)$ from a cusp.
 Since it has been shown that the middle $C$ segments must not switch their evolution direction on an optimal path, the middle sub-path can only evolve clockwise in the second quadrant, followed by 3 possible cases: (1) entering a $G^-$ segment and then evolving into the right half plane; (2) directly evolving into the right half plane; (3) entering a $G^-$ segment and then evolving back into the left half plane.
 In any of the cases, the sub-path again completely traverses a $C$ segment until entering a new sub-path at a cusp.
 The 3 cases are illustrated in Fig. \ref{fig:g=1 cases}, where case (2) does not enter the $G^-$ segment in Fig. \ref{fig:g=1 cases}(a).
 It is clear that cases (1)-(3) correspond to middle sub-paths of type $|L^-G^-R^-|$, $|L^-R^-|$, and $|L^-G^-L^-|$, respectively.
 The angle of the $C$ segments is $\beta=\arctan(\frac{1}{\sqrt{U_{max}^4-1}})+\frac{\pi}{2}$ by Lemma \ref{lem G/inflection C angle}.